Bibliothèque nationale de France: History

 A new administrative organization was established.
 Napoleon took great interest in the library and among other things issued an order that all books in provincial libraries not possessed by the Bibliothèque Nationale should be forwarded to it, subject to replacement by exchanges of equal value from the duplicate collections, making it possible, as Napoleon said, to find a copy of any book in France in the National Library.
 Napoleon furthermore increased the collections by spoil from his conquests.
 A considerable number of these books were restored after his downfall.
 During the period from 1800 to 1836, the library was virtually under the control of Joseph Van Praet.
 At his death it contained more than 650,000 printed books and some 80,000 manuscripts.

 Following a series of regime changes in France, it became the Imperial National Library and in 1868 was moved to newly constructed buildings on the Rue de Richelieu designed by Henri Labrouste.
 Upon Labrouste's death in 1875 the library was further expanded, including the grand staircase and the Oval Room, by academic architect Jean-Louis Pascal.
 In 1896, the library was still the largest repository of books in the world, although it has since been surpassed by other libraries for that title.
 By 1920, the library's collection had grown to 4,050,000 volumes and 11,000 manuscripts.

+In 2024, the library removed four 19th-century books from its public access, namely two volumes of The Ballads of Ireland published in 1855, a bilingual anthology of Romanian poetry dating from 1856, and book of the Royal Horticultural Society published between 1862 and 1863, after tests indicated that their covers and bindings were coloured using green pigments containing arsenic.

 Richelieu site

 The Richelieu site occupies a full city block in Paris, surrounded by rue de Richelieu (west), rue des Petits-Champs (south), rue Vivienne (east), and Rue Colbert (Paris)|rue Colbert (north).
 There are two entrances, respectively on 58, rue de Richelieu and 5, rue Vivienne.
 This site was the main location of the library for 275 years, from 1721 to 1996.
-It now hosts the BnF Museum as well as facilities of the BnF, the library of the Institut National d'Histoire de l'Art (in the Saller Labrouste since 2016) and the library of the École Nationale des Chartes.
+It now hosts the BnF Museum as well as facilities of the BnF, the library of the Institut National d'Histoire de l'Art (in the Saller Labrouste since 2016), and the library of the École Nationale des Chartes.
 It was comprehensively renovated in the 2010s and early 2020s on a design by architects Bruno Gaudin and Virginie Brégal.